Bruno-Macedo/hacklab/Check_List.md

 -  using pre installed tools
    -  arp -a => arp neighbour cache
    -  netstat -an => open ports / connections
+      -  -a = all
+      -  -n = address and port
+      -  -o = process id
    -  /etc/hosts
    -  /etc/resolv.conf
    -  ifconfig - nmcli dev show / ipconfig /all